DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_with_backend.md

     endpoints.MapBffManagementEndpoints();
 });

-...

 app.Run();
 ```

 ### Add your HTML and JavaScript files

-Next is to add your HTML and JavaScript files to *~/wwwroot*.
+Next, add HTML and JavaScript files for your client-side application to the
+*wwwroot* folder in the *JavaScriptClient* project.
+Create that folder and add
-We will have an HTML file and an application-specific JavaScript file.
+an *index.html* and an *app.js* file to it.
-In *~/wwwroot*, add a HTML file named *index.html* and add a JavaScript file called *app.js*.

 **index.html**

 This will be the main page in our application.
+It contains
-It will simply contain the HTML for the buttons for the user to login, logout, and call the web APIs.
+- buttons for the user to login, logout, and call the APIs
-It will also contain the *\<script>* tags to include our JavaScript file.
-It will also contain a *\<pre>* used for showing messages to the user.
+- a *\<pre>* container used to show messages to the user
+- a *\<script>* tag to include our JavaScript file

 It should look like this: